Basketball, Terror, and Universal Basic Income

 The novel’s fictional setting—Mugsborough—is based on the town of Hastings where Tressell lived and worked.
 It’s also the town where I currently live and work, and I can attest that the locals here are treated to precisely the same rhetoric today as Tressell and his peers endured a hundred years earlier.
 Just last week, Tory MP Amber Rudd profaned the letterboxes of her long-suffering constituents with the following article of feckless propaganda:

 Yes, that’s what’s needed in 2017!
 More mindless, meaningless toil to occupy the serfs!
 Poverty wages for the poverty stricken!
-Rudd exhibits the primordial Tory obsession with unemployment statistics, figures which can be manipulated in a variety of ingenious ways to give the appearance of a fair and prosperous society where no such thing exists.
+Rudd exhibits the eternal Tory obsession with unemployment statistics, figures which can be manipulated in a variety of ingenious ways to give the appearance of a fair and prosperous society where no such thing exists.
 People who are “economically inactive,” for instance, are excluded from unemployment statistics.
 Likewise, the permanent underclass that sleeps rough on benches and in doorways cannot spoil pristine Tory unemployment figures with their odious presence—they are simply ignored!

 Never mind that the wealth of people in their thirties has halved in a decade; never mind that millions of people have no savings; never mind that thousands of people are being hospitalised with malnutrition; none of this matters because unemployment is down, and the Dow Jones is up!
 Let them eat stocks!
 The economy is recovering, write the hired scribes of the capitalist press, and the so-called “informed public” believe them!
 “But it must be remembered,” wrote Tressell, “that most of the defenders of the existing system are so constituted that they can believe anything provided it is not true and sufficiently silly.”